-In addition, all CCNs new to the role at any time during the program year must enroll in the CCN Onboarding and Orientation digital course and complete all modules as instructed by the CCN Coordinator.
+In addition, all CCNs new to the role at any time during the program year must enroll in the CCN Orientation and Onboarding digital course and complete all modules as instructed by the CCN Senior Coordinator.

-Additional participation in training online modules, workshops, webinars, or other sessions, separate from professional learning requirements, may be required as deemed necessary by KYAE for the successful execution of CCN job duties.
+Additional participation in training online modules, workshops, webinars, or other sessions, separate from professional learning requirements, may be required as deemed necessary by OAE for the successful execution of CCN job duties (including, but not limited to, the CCN Orientation and Onboarding requirement).